 We’re still fine-tuning the details of the software’s spring release, but here’s a teaser to get you excited:

 Marketing automation is a key component of an effective inbound marketing strategy.
 It is the glue that holds the funnel together, carefully moving individuals from one phase of the funnel to the next.
-So if inbound is on your radar for 2019, make sure marketing automation is, too!

 ABOUT THE AUTHOR